Strength Improvements are Possible at Any Age

 Increased endurance is only one of the benefits of a boost in strength.
 Stronger muscles help you perform everyday activities—carrying groceries, household chores, picking up your grandkids—with ease.
 You have better balance and stability when your legs, hips, and core are strong.
 Fun activities—dancing, tennis, golf, hiking—become more fun when you are physically fit.
 Increased muscle even helps prevent disease.
 It raises metabolism, which aids your weight-management efforts, and as a consumer of glucose, muscle helps you prevent or manage diabetes.

-ACSM recommends that older adults follow a 30-minute strength training program that works every major muscle group in the body on three nonconsecutive days a week.
+It is recommended that older adults follow a 30-minute strength training program that works every major muscle group in the body on three nonconsecutive days a week.
 Does that sound familiar?
 Like the Curves workout perhaps?